Skip to contents

 points

-How many points are given for the whole exercise.
-Default is \(0.25n\), where \(n\) is the length of the list.
+How many points are given for the whole task.
+Default is 0.25n0.25n, where nn is the length of the list.

 points_per_answer

 Defines the scoring method.
-If true each selected answer will be scored individually (according to absolute position of the element in the list), if false the whole task will be scored and a single mistake leads to 0 points.
+If true each selected answer will be scored individually (according to the absolute position of the element in the list), if false the whole task will be scored and a single error leads to 0 points.
 Default is true.

 Feedback